Rakshanthamidhun/Deep_Learning_Projects/W2A1/readme.md

-Welcome to your first (required) programming assignment of Course 1 of the Deep Learning Specialization!
+Welcome to the first (Optional) programming exercise of Course 1 of the Deep Learning Specialization.
-You'll be building a logistic regression classifier to recognize cats (meow!).
+In this notebook you will (insert notebook description here).
-This assignment will step you through how to do this with a Neural Network mindset, and so will also hone your intuitions about deep learning.
+This notebook will give you a brief introduction to Python.
-By the end of this notebook, you'll be able to classify your own photo as cat/not cat (meow?).
+Even if you've used Python before, these exercises will help familiarize you with some essential functions.